awsdocs/aws-freertos-docs/doc_source/getting_started_windows.md

 1. In the list of software configurations, find the **Connect to AWS IoT\- Windows** predefined configuration for the Windows simulator, and then choose **Download**\.

-1. Unzip the downloaded file to a folder, and make a note of the folder path\.
-In this tutorial, this folder is referred to as `BASE_FOLDER`\.
+1. Unzip the downloaded file to the AmazonFreeRTOS folder, and make a note of the folder's path\.

 **Note**
 The maximum length of a file path on Microsoft Windows is 260 characters\.
 The longest path in the Amazon FreeRTOS download is 122 characters\.
 To accommodate the files in the Amazon FreeRTOS projects, make sure that the path to the `AmazonFreeRTOS` directory is fewer than 98 characters long\.
 For example, `C:\Users\Username\Dev\AmazonFreeRTOS` works, but `C:\Users\Username\Documents\Development\Projects\AmazonFreeRTOS` causes build failures\.
+In this tutorial, the path to the `AmazonFreeRTOS` directory is referred to as `BASE_FOLDER`\.

 ### Configure Your Project<a name="win-config-project"></a>